Roddy Woomble

 Roddy Woomble (born 13 August 1976) is a Scottish singer, songwriter and writer.
-He is the lead vocalist of indie rock band Idlewild, with whom he has recorded nine studio albums.
-Celebrated for his poetic lyrics and warm, baritone voice, In 2006, Woomble released his folk-influenced debut solo album, My Secret Is My Silence, and has since released four subsequent studio albums: The Impossible Song & Other Songs (2011), Listen to Keep (2013), The Deluder (2017) and Lo!
-Soul (2021).
-In 2020 Woomble released the 'Everyday Sun' EP which featured largely spoken word pieces over minimal, ambient backing.
-He followed this sound and direction into 2021's 'Lo Soul' which he recorded at home during the COVID-19 pandemic.
+He is the lead vocalist of indie rock band Idlewild, with whom he has recorded ten studio albums.
+Celebrated for his poetic lyrics and warm, baritone voice, Woomble has released seven solo studio albums: My Secret Is My Silence (2006), The Impossible Song & Other Songs (2011), Listen to Keep (2013), The Deluder (2017), Lo!
+Soul (2021), Almost Nothing (2023) and Sometime During the Night We Fell Off the Map (2024).

+In 2020, Woomble released the Everyday Sun EP which featured largely spoken word pieces over minimal, ambient backing.
+He followed this sound and direction into 2021's Lo Soul which he recorded at home during the COVID-19 pandemic, and 2023's electronica-influenced Almost Nothing.

 In 2007, Woomble curated a collaborative studio album between Scottish writers and musicians, entitled Ballads of the Book, and recorded a collaborative album with folk musicians Kris Drever and John McCusker in 2008, called Before the Ruin.